Hazardous Materials Identification System: History

 HMIS was introduced in 1981 as a resource for the paint and coatings industry, by the National Paint and Coatings Association, derived from systems developed by PPG Industries and DuPont.
 Despite being a resource for the paint and coding industry, it soon expanded to general industries also looking to comply with OSHA regulations.

 The second edition was released in 1986, HMIS II, which introduced letter codes for identifying personal protective equipment to be used, and the 'asterisk' to the Health bar, to identify when a substance poses a long term health hazard, such as carcinogens.
 This would be placed in the same box as the health number.

 The third edition, HMIS III, released in 2002 represented a significant change to the system, replacing the yellow 'reactivity' bar, with an orange 'Physical Hazard' bar.
 HMIS III also adopted the OSHA flammability, as defined by Standard 1910.106.
-The Personal protectieve field also was changed to eliminate the box, and allow for including multiple small letters allowing for easier combinations of PPE that were not provided in the original code set.
-An extra box was provided in the health field, to allow the asterisk introduced in HMIS II for long term 'chronic' health hazards, to stand out better.
+The Personal protective field also was changed to eliminate the box, and allow for including multiple small letters allowing for easier combinations of PPE that were not provided in the original code set.
+An extra box was provided in the health field, to allow the asterisk introduced in HMIS II for long term 'chronic' health hazards to stand out better.

 In 2012, OSHA introduced an updated version of their HazCom standard known as HazCom 2012, which mandates GHS Labels on shipped containers, and updated requirements for workplace labels, which are compatible with GHS, although it does not mandate the use of GHS in the workplace.
-Concerns have been raised due to a contradiction that has occurred, as GHS and HMIS use conflicting scales, with HMIS going 1 (low) to 4 (High), verses OSHA and GHS scales that are 1 (High) to 4 (low).
+Concerns have been raised due to a contradiction that has occurred, as GHS and HMIS use conflicting scales, with HMIS going 1 (low) to 4 (High), versus OSHA and GHS scales that are 1 (High) to 4 (low).